tazama-lf/batch-ppa/README.md

 The Batch PPA application can send a batch of preparation messages.
 Use a request tool like Postman and configure the request as follows:

 - Set the method to `POST` and point the address to `{yourhost}/v1/executebatch`.
-- In the body, set `"pacs002": false` to initiate basic preparation.
+- In the body, set `"evaluate": false` to initiate basic preparation.

 The application will iterate through the list of preparation messages and send them to the Arango database.

 ## 3.2 Sending PACS002 Messages

 Sending PACS002 messages requires a fully operational Tazama system, as this step generates the report.
-To trigger the sending of PACS002, set `"pacs002": true` in the request body.
+To trigger the sending of PACS002, set `"evaluate": true` in the request body.
 This will propagate data for reports and PACS002 messages in the database, allowing you to retrieve batch reports.

 ## 3.3 Resending PACS002 Messages

-To retry missed transactions, set `"pacs002.overwrite": true` in the request body.
+To retry missed transactions, set `"evaluate.overwrite": true` in the request body.
 The service will attempt resending based on the `RETRY` variable specified in the configuration.
 After retrying, there may still be missed transactions, which will require resending the execute request with the same options enabled.

 Retries will occur only if the number of transactions in the final report does not match the original source file count.
 Changing the source file may affect the missed transaction count evaluation.